The flip map and involutions on Khovanov homology: Background

 In this section, we briefly review the construction of Khovanov homology for links and tangles to set up notation for the rest of the paper.
-The main references are \cite{khovanov2000categorification} for links, \cite{khovanov2002functor} and \cite{khovanov2006invariant} for tangles.
-See also \cite{bar2002khovanov,bar2005khovanov}.
+The main references are \cite{khovanov2000categorification,khovanov2002functor,khovanov2006invariant}; see also \cite{bar2002khovanov,bar2005khovanov}.